 3. Managing inventory with spreadsheets is error-prone.

 Like any manual process, managing inventory with spreadsheets is error-prone.
 It takes just one bad keystroke by the person updating the numbers to throw off the inventory.
 Such errors can lead to the purchase or manufacturing of items that a business already has, or the sale of an item that a business doesn’t actually have.
 Repeated over the course of dozens or hundreds or thousands of products, it’s just not realistic to manually update inventory on spreadsheets without making costly mistakes.

 4. Managing inventory with spreadsheets is time- and labor-intensive.

 Any manual process is time- and labor-intensive, but not just because a business needs to spend the time and labor doing it.
 The bigger problem is that businesses often have to spend the time and labor re-doing it.
 Let’s say a worker in the warehouse is keeping counting inventory on a notepad.
 That’s doing inventory once.
 Then someone in the office is transcribing the notepad into a spreadsheet.
 That’s twice.
 Another person in the office double checks the counts.
 That’s three times.
 Errors are spotted, and now someone has to go back and re-do it.
 That’s four times.
-An electronic Warehouse Management System can do it correctly, automatically – and once.
+An electronic Warehouse Management software can do it correctly, automatically – and once.

 Next: 99% Inventory Accuracy>>

 An automated, integrated Warehouse Management software to optimize inventory and fulfillment.
 Get in touch with Essent for a free consultation.

 Let's Get In Touch